-We pamper our Children and overlook certain signs of speech disorders.
+We pamper our children and overlook certain signs of speech disorders.
 These could be stammering also known as stuttering or lisping.
 Some parents believe that their children will slowly outgrow these disorders.
 In some of the cases, the late bloomers do outgrow these disorders.
-But some disorders are permanent in nature.
+But some disorders are permanent and it’s important that speech therapy for children is started early so they are cured and do not grow up with any disability.
 Read about the myths and the facts about Speech Therapy to clear your doubts.

 It is possible that you are unable to confirm the signs of speech disorders.
 Discuss with your child’s kindergarten teacher as she is better trained to notice such disorders.
 In this article we will explain how speech therapy helps in treating speech disorders in children.
 It is very important that Speech therapy starts at an early age.
 Delay in speech therapy for children can affect the child’s self-confidence.